Role of the Manager

 The Directors and employees of the Manager are also advised not to deal in the Units on short-term considerations.

 Each Director is required to give notice to the Manager of his acquisition of Units or changes in the number of Units which he holds or in which he has an interest within two business days after such acquisition or the occurrence of the event giving rise to changes in the number of Units which he holds or in which he has an interest.

-The following main procedures have been established to address potential conflict of interests which may arise in managing AA REIT:
+The following main principles and procedures have been established to address potential conflicts of interest which may arise in managing AA REIT:

 (a) the Manager is dedicated to managing AA REIT and will not directly or indirectly manage other real estate investment trusts;